Eschatologue/CM_wiki/docs/glossary.md

 ---

-## High Jump

-When you make a High Jump, you leap into the air a number of feet equal to 3 plus your Strength modifier (minimum of 0 feet) if you move at least 10 feet on foot immediately before the jump.
-When you make a standing High Jump, you can jump only half that distance.
-Either way, each foot of the jump costs a foot of movement.

-You can extend your arms half your height above yourself during the jump.
-Thus, you can reach a distance equal to the height of the jump plus 1½ times your height.

----

 ## Hit Point Dice

 Hit Point Dice, or Hit Dice for short, help determine a player character's Hit Point maximum, as explained in *chapter 2*.
 Most monsters also have Hit Dice.
 A creature can spend Hit Dice during a Short Rest to regain Hit Points.